☣️ UN 2713 • CLASS 6

 UN 2713 — Acridine

-HAZMAT RADIO NOTE — UN 2713 Product: Acridine Class 6 / Toxic / ERG 153 PPE: Level B minimum recommended; full-face respirator or SCBA for vapor exposure; chemical-resistant gloves and protective clothing to prevent skin contact ISOLATION: ERG 153: isolate spill or leak area immediately for at least 25-50 meters in all directions; if tank/rail car involved in fire, isolate 800 meters in all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 2713 Product: Acridine Class 6 / Toxic / ERG 153 PPE: Use SCBA with chemical-resistant gloves, boots and protective clothing; upgrade to full chemical protection when contact or vapor levels are uncertain.
+ISOLATION: ERG 153: isolate spill or leak area immediately for at least 25-50 meters in all directions; if tank/rail car involved in fire, isolate 800 meters in all directions ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.